EHDEN/ETL-UK-Biobank/docs/observation.md

 ### Reading from covid

-Test done with result (positive or negative or suspected)
+Type of test done (type of specimen collected) with result (positive or negative or suspected).
-TODO: is covid19 pre or post coordinated concept?
+Covid is mapped as post coordinated concept.

 ![](md_files/image17.png)